 As Tanimoto surveyed the carnage, recounted American journalist John Hersey, he “thought of his wife and baby, his church, his home, his parishoners, all of them down in that awful murk” and he “began to run in fear – toward the city.”

 As Tanimoto ran through the the streets of Hiroshima, he dodged the fires that had broken out.
-“As a Christian,” wrote Hersey, “he was filled with compassion for those who were trapped, and as a Japanese he was overwhelmed by the shame of being unhurt…” Serendipitously, Tanimoto ran – almost literally – into his wife who, with his infant daughter, had been buried in the rubble of the parsonage, but was able to extricate herself and the baby before fire consumed the building.
+“As a Christian,” wrote Hersey, “he was filled with compassion for those who were trapped, and as a Japanese he was overwhelmed by the shame of being unhurt…” Serendipitously, Tanimoto ran – almost literally – into his wife who, with his infant daughter, had been buried in the rubble of the parsonage.
+She had been able to extricate herself and the baby just before fire consumed the building.

 “Just before dark,” wrote Hersey, “Mr. Tanimoto came across a twenty-year-old girl, Mrs. Kamai, the Tanimotos’ next door neighbor.
 She was crouching on the ground with the body of her infant daughter in her arms.
 The baby had apparently been dead all day.”
 Kamai described how the bomb had collapsed her house, burying her and her baby, who was strapped to her back.
 When she was able to crawl out of the house, she “had discovered that the baby was choking, its mouth full of dirt.”
 She had been able to clear the baby’s airway and “for a time the child had breathed normally…[but] then suddenly it had died.”
 That this could have been the fate of his own infant daughter was not lost on Tanimoto.